Last Updated: 16/06/12 10:38pm

 Russia are deep in the Greek half, but another move comes to a disappointing end.
-Dzagoev feeds the ball inside to Pogreyak who tries a clever touch into the box but it doe't work out and Greece clear their lines.
+Dzagoev feeds the ball inside to Pogrebnyak who tries a clever touch into the box but it doesn't work out and Greece clear their lines.
 Russia are back on the attack now thought, and it looks they will be until the final whistle.

 A bit of play acting from Katsouranis causes a bit of a delay in the match, but it could backfire as he has to go off the field, leaving his team mates a man down as we enter the closing minutes.

 Russia go as close as they have been all evening to scoring.
 Arshavin swings in a super cross for Dzagoev from the right, whose header skims the back post, with Sifakis well beaten.